Sōma, Fukushima: History

 The area of present-day Sōma was part of ancient Mutsu Province, and has been settled since at least the Jōmon period.
 During the Edo period, the area developed as the castle town of Sōma Domain, home of the Sōma clan from the Kamakura period until the Boshin War.
 After the Meiji Restoration, it was organized as part of Iwaki Province.
 With the establishment of the modern municipalities system on April 1, 1896, the area was organized into a number of towns and villages within the districts of Namekata and Uda.
 In 1896, Namekata and Uda were merged to create Sōma District.
 The town of Nakamura was established on April 1, 1889.
 Nakamura was merged with seven neighbouring villages and raised to city status on March 31, 1954, becoming the city of Sōma.

 2011 earthquake and tsunami

-The eastern, coastal portion of Sōma was inundated by tsunami flood waters following the magnitude 9.1 2011 Tōhoku earthquake and tsunami off its coastline on March 11, 2011.
+The eastern, coastal portion of Sōma was inundated by tsunami floodwaters following the magnitude 9.1 2011 Tōhoku earthquake and tsunami off its coastline on March 11, 2011.
 The tsunami reached up to approximately 4 km inland in Sōma; flooded areas included Sōma Port and the Matsukawa-ura Bay area, up to the elevated Route 6 Sōma Bypass.
 The tsunami was measured to have been 9.3 meters or higher in Sōma.

 Sōma is about 45 km north of Fukushima Daiichi Nuclear Power Plant, the site of the nuclear accident that followed the tsunami, and was thus not subject to mandatory evacuation.